 "My world has focused around building close relationships with others - humans and other than humans.
 I continue to practice sharing honestly and listening deeply, being curious about, and honoring difference.
 I am passionate about supporting others in finding their beauty and the unique gifts that they bring.
 As a counsellor, teacher, partner, mother, daughter, lover of the wind and wild, artist....I want to share what I have learned with others." - Sue

-"I hope that this brief introduction provide you with the initial steps in how to give patient-centred care with compassion, dignity and care.
+"I hope that this brief introduction provides you with the initial steps in how to give person-centred care with compassion, dignity and care.
 In addition, I hope this module facilitates for you a self-reflective process into your own feelings, thoughts and beliefs about being with dying.” - Olga

-Students will be able to witness and assist with providing holistic support and care to patients and their caregivers during their final months, weeks or days along the dying journey.
+Students will be able to witness and assist with providing holistic support and care to the dying and their caregivers during their final months, weeks or days along their journey.

 Planning in advance of Death